Flying with a Baby: Tips and Useful Gadgets

 The first flight with a baby can be stressful and dreadful to most parents.
 But for some parents, flying might be unavoidable, you might also want to take a vacation or visit a family on the other side of the country, or the world.

-The good news is that the younger the baby, the sleepier he or she will be – and more portable.
+The good news is that the younger the baby, the more portable and sleepier he or she will be.
 Plus, you don’t have to worry about bringing a bunch of toys to keep your infant entertained.
-Flying with a baby isn’t as hard as they say.

 Our bub flew 17 times before he even turned 3 months.
-Over 30 before he turned 8 months and I stopped counting later, but he’s 4 now and it’s probably around 100 flights.
-His younger brother isn’t too far behind.
+Then flew 30 before he turned 8 months and I stopped counting later, but he’s 5 now and it’s probably around 150 flights.
+His younger brother isn’t too far behind and took his first flight at 6 weeks old.

 For tips on flying with a toddler (any bub that’s mobile so in our case it was 13 months and up) check out my other article, because let’s be real – flying with a toddler is a completely different story than with a little baby (spoiler: it’s harder).